 Most strokes happen because of a blocked artery.

-- drooping on one side of the face
+- drooping or paralysis on one side of the face

 - weakness or numbness in one arm

 - paralysis of the body along one side

 - sudden vision disturbance

 It is important to call for an ambulance if a person has these symptoms.

 - pain above or around the eye

 - numbness or weakness on one side of the face